jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

   .. code-block:: python

     def project_first(x, y):
-        return b
+        return x, y

   the terminal shows :ref:`AssertionError`

   .. code-block:: python

-    AssertionError: False is not true
+    AssertionError: (False, True) is not false

-  using the name as a clue and since it worked for :ref:`project second<test_project_second>` I change the `return statement`_
+  the first input matches the expectation, I remove the second input from the `return statement`_

   .. code-block:: python

     def project_first(x, y):
-        return a
+        return x

   the name is a clue

-* now there is another :ref:`AttributeError`
+* there is another :ref:`AttributeError`

   .. code-block:: python